Patient education: Chronic obstructive pulmonary disease (COPD) treatments (Beyond the Basics)

 ●Short-acting beta agonists – Short-acting beta agonists, sometimes called rescue inhalers, can quickly relieve shortness of breath and can be used when needed.
 Examples of short-acting beta agonists include albuterol and levalbuterol.

 ●Short-acting anticholinergics – Short-acting anticholinergic medication (ipratropium, Atrovent) improves lung function and symptoms.
 If symptoms are mild and infrequent, short-acting anticholinergic medication may be recommended only when you need it.
-Or, if symptoms are more severe or more frequent, it may be recommended on a regular basis.
+Or, if symptoms are more severe or more frequent, it may be recommended on a regular basis, up to four times a day.

 ●Short-acting combination inhaler – A combination inhaler that contains albuterol and ipratropium (Combivent) is also available.
 Combination inhalers may be used just when needed or regularly, depending on the frequency and severity of your symptoms.